Chug-a-Lug (Roger Miller song): History

-By July 1964, Roger Miller's monster hit "Dang Me" had run its course in radio, and "Chug-a-Lug" was hitting hard and fast.
+By July 1964, Roger Miller's hit "Dang Me" had run its course in radio.
 Concerned about offending their core country audience, Miller and his producer Jerry Kennedy had initially resisted releasing "Chug-a-Lug" as a single, and an alternate version of the song was produced with the word "wine" edited out.
-But head of Smash Records Charles Fach knew that Miller's ode to forbidden liquid pleasures would be a hit.
+But head of Smash Records Charles Fach believed that the song's subject matter would lend to its success.
 Of the song’s success, Kennedy said: "Charles was the one who wanted 'Chug-a-Lug’, we didn't know he was testing this thing in places.
 He said, “The college crowd is eating up this ‘Chug-a-Lug’”.
 And I said, “Well, we've got our country fans to consider here.”
 And fortunately they loved it too."

 Miller said that the song was based on a true story of a friend of his who "could drink a beer in 3 seconds".